wpearman1996/MARES_database_pipeline/README.md

 The genbank_to_fasta.py script was developed by the Rocap Lab https://rocaplab.ocean.washington.edu/

-Special mention and acknowledgments to Edgar Valdez eho help creating the Docker image for MARES.
+Special mention and acknowledgments to Edgar Valdez who help creating the Docker image for MARES.

 ## Questions